Inclusive Playground Equipment for Schools

 Certain things like swings, playhouses and climb walls will usually have to be developed to be accessible for disabled children.
 Usually, swing seats are adjusted so they can support the back of the child, playhouses have ramps meaning wheelchairs can be pushed up and climb walls are given more support, so children with disabilities can still be challenged and not find it too hard to join in.

 However, certain things are important to include when thinking of ideas for inclusive play areas.
 Quiet spaces are great to allow children to have a moment to relax and not become too overwhelmed.
 Seating areas are another great thing as sometimes kids can become uncomfortable without rest, so giving them an area to chill is important.
+There are plenty of simple ways to refresh your playground if you feel it needs some improvement, check out this post for more details on this.

 Outdoor Activities for Children of all Abilities